Geodels/eSCAPE-demo/README.md

 For a quick start, it is recommended to use the [**Geodels escape-docker**](https://hub.docker.com/u/geodels/) image that is shipped with all the required libraries, the code as well as the examples found here.

-All the examples have been designed to run on a single machine and should be complete in less than an hour each.
+All the examples have been designed to run on a single machine and should be completed in less than an hour.
 They are here to illustrate the basic capability of **eSCAPE**.

 The code parallelisation relies on [petsc4py](https://pypi.org/project/petsc4py/) and scalability tests are still on-going.
 For now on, we have seen some good performance up to 64 CPUs using a mesh with more than 6 millions vertices.
 Our goal is to be able to run models with more than 10 millions nodes and over several hundreds of CPUs.